BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/l1-intro-to-microbit-javascript.md

 # Lesson 1 Introduction to micro:bit and JavaScript

+If you need to see the sample code, press the hint button for each step.

 ## Overview
 In this lesson you will:
 * Learn the basics of the Micro:bit